Burnside problem for measure preserving groups of toral homeomorphisms and for 2-groups of toral homeomorphisms: Introduction.

 But, in general, according to Golod (see \cite{Go}) the answer is negative.
 Adjan and Novikov (see \cite{AN}) improved this result when the orders are bounded.

 Later, Ol'shanskii, Ivanov and Lysenok (see \cite{Ol}, \cite{Iv} and \cite{Ly}) exhibited many examples of infinite, finitely generated and periodic groups with bounded orders.

 One of the most interesting examples is the Grigorchuk group, $\Gamma$.
 It is a subgroup of the automorphism group of the binary rooted tree $T_2$.
-It is generated by four specific $T_2$-automorphisms $a,b,c,d$, satisfying that any of the elements $a,b,c,d$ has order 2 in $\Gamma$, therefore any element of $\Gamma$ can be written as a positive word in $a,b,c,d$ without using inverses.
+It is generated by four specific $T_2$-automorphisms $a,b,c,d$, satisfying that any of the elements $a,b,c,d$ has order 2 in $\Gamma$, {so that every} element of $\Gamma$ can be written as a positive word in $a,b,c,d$ without using inverses.
 It has been proved (see \cite{Gr}) that the Grigorchuk group is infinite, and it is a 2-group, that is, every element in $\Gamma$ has finite order that is a power of 2.
 This shows that the Grigorchuk group is a finitely generated infinite group satisfying that every element has finite order.
-Moreover, this group can be realized as a subgroup of $Homeo((0,1))$.

 The problem raised by Burnside is still open for groups of homeomorphisms (or diffeomorphisms) on closed manifolds.
 Very few examples are known.